flownative/action-docker-build/README.md

 ## Implementation Note

 The repository of this action does not contain the actual implementation code.
-Instead, it's referring to a pre-build image in its `Dockerfile` in order to save resources and speed up workflow runs.
+Instead, it's referring to a pre-built image in its `Dockerfile` in order to save resources and speed up workflow runs.

 The code of this action can be found [here](https://github.com/flownative/docker-action-docker-build).